tektoncd/catalog/task/3scale-toolbox-import/0.1/README.md

 ## Platforms

-The Task can be run on `linux/amd64` platform.
+The Task can be run on `linux/amd64`,`linux/s390x`,`linux/ppc64le` and `linux/arm64` platform.

 ## Usage

 This Pipeline and PipelineRun runs a 3scale toolbox import openapi

-### With .3scalerc
+### With .3scalerc.yaml file
-Need to generate .3scalerc.yaml if it wasn't created.
+The remote address can be used from .3scalerc.yaml file, need to create a configMap from .3scalerc.yaml file, it could be generated with the command below.
 $ 3scale remote add https://{ACCESS_KEY}@{3SCALE_ADMIN}-admin.{DOMAIN_NAME}

+Create configMap from file
-oc create cm toolbox-config \
+$ oc create cm toolbox-config \
   --from-file=.3scalerc.yaml=$HOME/.3scalerc.yaml

 ```yaml